 - use web scraped data appropriately and responsibly in statistical programs in order to facilitate fulfilment of its mandate;

-- collect only publicly available data from businesses and organizations for use in its statistical and research programs;
+- collect only data available to the public from businesses and organizations for use in its statistical and research programs;

 - take steps to minimize burden on the websites, such as scraping during off-peak hours and only as needed, and coordinating data requirements across statistical programs to avoid duplicating efforts;